OpenST/facilitator/README.md

    *Gas on origin*: Facilitator needs to pay for gas on origin chain.
 Origin worker address created in `facilitator init` step must be funded to pay for transaction fee.

-   There are various ways to fund on origin chain, for testnet any public faucet can be used.
+   There are various ways to fund worker on origin chain.
+For testnet any public faucet can be used.
 Below web3 transaction can also be done, if there is fund in an existing key.

       web3.eth.sendTransaction(